FAFSA and the CSS Profile: What are they and how do they work?

 • Cost: Unlike the FAFSA, submitting a CSS Profile is not free.
 Students whose household income is over $100,000 must pay a fee for each school.

-Below are the key dates for each application for the 2024-25 academic year.
+• Don’t delay in filing your FAFSA.
 Try to turn in both the FAFSA and CSS as close to the opening date as possible.
 Schools only have so much grant money to give out.
 Once it’s gone, they may award loans instead.
+The FAFSA application window generally opens in October and closes in June.

 We’re here to help make this process less stressful